sur950/any_link_preview/README.md

 ## Notes

-- Native developers who can help me in implementing native methods for fetching meta data are most welcome, which might give us promising results for all sort of public url's.
-- Do you have any suggestions in improving the Package/Plugin?
-I really love to do this kind of stuff.
+- Do you have any suggestions in improving the Package?
+I really love to collaborate.
 Do contact me <a href="https://www.linkedin.com/public-profile/in/suresh-konakanchi-b47602117">here</a>.
-- If you have used this package in your application, drop a smile & your app link to me, I will be adding those to the same page.
+- If you have used this package in your application, if dev time is saved, Drop a coffee <a href="https://paypal.me/suresh950?locale.x=en_GB">here</a>.
+- This package is open for your contributions.

+## <span style="color:orange;">⭐ Don't forgot to Star the repo</span>

 ## Properties 🔖